-The next result states roughly that once a coordinate of a K process is large, then so are the subsequent ones.
-This is in line with the property mentioned in Remark~\ref{nullmeasure2}.4 above -- a sort of continuous extension of it.
-In the next section we establish a finite volume analogue (see Lemma~\ref{hypercubeprob} below).
+The next result roughly states that once a coordinate of a $K$-process is large, then so are the subsequent ones.
+This is in line with the property stated in Lemma~\ref{nullmeasure2}(2) above---in a way, it is a continuous extension of it.
+In the next section we establish a finite volume analogue; see Lemma~\ref{hypercubeprob} below.